 Features of a USAA Money Market Account

-If you don’t already have a USAA money market account and are looking for benchmarks to see if it’s a definitive account for your goals, here are some features that will determine that decision:
+If you don’t already have a USAA money market account and are looking for benchmarks to see if it’s the definitive option for your goals, here are some features that will determine that decision:

 The USAA Money Market Fund requires a primary investment of $1,000.
 This requirement is obsolete for those who accept monthly automatic deposits of $50 or more.
 It has an estimated annual expense ratio of 0.62%, and the objectives of this fund are based on generating interest income in the short term, i.e., less than one year.